scythiangold/launchcode-python-class/pset2/README.md

-#Pset 2 - Mario with a class
+# Problem Set 2 - Mario with a class
 * create basic class for mario and pyramid
 * add file i/o option
 * implement use strategy pattern